 [I add here that “remove” does not mean permanently, or at least it shouldn’t mean that.
 The documents on-line that have redactions are copies of the complete original, which remains intact.]

 I have sometimes referred to these documents as “withheld in full” (WIF) for entire documents that are unavailable, and “withheld in part” (WIP) for documents that have text removed.
 This use of “withhold” to refer to two different things can lead to a lot of confusion.
 To avoid this problem, for the rest of this note I will use the word “withhold” only in the first sense, for whole documents that are unavailable.

 Text is removed from records in the ARC based on exemptions enumerated in the JFK Act.
 The specific text that is removed must fit into one of these exemptions.
 Prior to October 2017, there were many of these: 1.A, 1.B, 1.C; 6.1, 6.2, 6.3; etc. Now that October 2017 is behind us, however, most of these exemptions are no longer applicable.

-In my third note on NARA 21, I discussed three exemptions that are still applicable.
-These are exemptions for certain types of tax information, indicated by 11(a), certain types of court documents, indicated by 10(a), and donor gift restrictions (no fixed abbreviation).
+In my third note on NARA 21, I discussed four exemptions that are still applicable.
+These are exemptions for certain types of tax information, indicated by 11(a), certain types of court documents, indicated by 10(a)(1) and 10(a)(2), and donor gift restrictions (no fixed abbreviation).

-My third note looked at cases where entire documents were withheld (WIF) based on these three exemptions.
-There are also thousands of records redacted (WIP) based on these three categories.
+My third note looked at cases where entire documents were withheld in full based on these three exemptions.
+There are also thousands of records redacted (WIP) based on these four categories.
 NARA 21 gives us an update on these records too, but I will save my discussion of them for later.